opensumi/docs/docs/integrate/universal-integrate-case/custom-view.en.md

 - The Layout Basic components
-  - BoxPanel，A common Flex layout component that supports Flex layouts in different directions
+  - BoxPanel，a common Flex layout component that supports Flex layouts in different directions
   - SplitPanel，a class of BoxPanel that Supports mouse drag and drop to change the size
 - Slot renderer implementation component
-  - Accordion，accordion component，support SplitPanel all capabilities，as well as the control of folding and expanding subview panels
+  - Accordion，accordion component，support SplitPanel's all capabilities，as well as the control of folding and expanding subview panels
-  - TabBar，The multi-tab management component supports view activation, folding, expansion, and switching, and supports Tab dragging to change position
+  - TabBar，a multi-tab management component, supports view activation, folding, expansion, and switching, and supports Tab drag to change position
-  - TabPanel，Tab rendering component，sidebar is Panel Title + Accordion.
-The bottom column is the common React view
+  - TabPanel，Tab rendering component.
+Its sidebar is Panel Title + Accordion.
+The bottom column is the ordinary React view

 For details on how to use components, please refer to the component type declaration.